-The Charon-SSP Manager for Windows software is shipped as a zipped archive package which is contained in the charon-gui-version>.sh archive.
+The Charon-SSP Manager for Windows software is shipped as a zipped archive package which is contained in the charon-gui-charchive.
 After unpacking the archive on a Linux system, copy the ZIP file to your Microsoft Windows system and use the following instructions to complete the installation.